The rehab options for alcohol dependency and drug abuse are just as unique and varied as those who need to access them.

 Comparing the difference

-- 28-day stays focus mostly on detox and treating the immediate symptoms and problems
+- 28-day stays focus primarily on detox and treating the most important symptoms and problems

-- 90-day treatments allow patients to fully detox, learn techniques and methods to attain and sustain permanent “life-changing” changes to your life
+- 90-day treatments allow patients to fully detox, learn techniques and methods to attain and sustain permanent “life-changing” changes to your life, there is sufficient time to treat trauma-related symptoms through EMDR and dialectical behavioural therapy (DBT) which must be completed over a number of weeks.

 Can a 14-Day rehab provide a platform for long-term recovery?